Mauricio Dubon Player Props: Astros vs. Pirates

-The Houston Astros and Mauricio Dubon, who went 2-for-4 with a double last time out, take on Roansy Contreras and the Pittsburgh Pirates at PNC Park, Monday at 6:35 PM ET.
+Mauricio Dubon -- 3-for-5 with an RBI in his last game -- will be in action for the Houston Astros against the Pittsburgh Pirates, with Mitch Keller on the mound, on April 11 at 6:35 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a double) against the Twins.
+In his last appearance, he racked up three hits (going 3-for-5 with an RBI) against the Pirates.

 Mauricio Dubon Game Info & Props vs. the Pirates